How LIMS Software Ensures ASTM & AASHTO Compliance in Construction Materials Testing

 1. Automated, Standards-Based Test Templates

-Pre-built workflows aligned with ASTM and AASHTO standards ensure:
+Pre-configured test templates aligned with ASTM and AASHTO methods ensure:

 • All required fields are captured